 I go through phases of being totally obsessed with chips and salsa.
 I’m not the only one… right??

 I’ve been on a salsa kick recently and dragged this fresh recipe out of the archives.
 It’s super fresh and tastes like summer in a jar – even though you could make it any time of year because it uses all canned ingredients!

 The best part is that this homemade fresh salsa takes five minutes or less to make.
 You basically throw all of the ingredients into a food processor and you’ve got restaurant-style salsa that’s ready to share at your next party or cookout!

-I once did the math and my homemade fresh salsa came out to be less than half the price of store-bought salsa.
+When I did the math and my homemade fresh salsa came out to be less than half the price of store-bought fresh salsa.
 I love a cheap recipe that tastes way better than store-bought.